 I am an interdisciplinary artist living and working in Philadelphia, PA.
 I have taught Fine Art courses in the School of Design at the University of Pennsylvania and at the Mason Gross School of the Arts at Rutgers University and am currently a member of the OOF Collective.
 I received my MFA from the University of Pennsylvania and BA from Vassar College.
 My sculpture and animations explore how we internalize and experience landscape, memory, and wonder.

-I will be a Visual Arts fellow at the Fine Arts Work Center in Provincetown in 2017-2018.
+I am currently a Visual Arts fellow at the Fine Arts Work Center in Provincetown.